Sunday, 30 July 2017

 and childhood reading

-On the road from Limerick to Askeaton, Mungret is an attractive village that is quickly being absorbed into the city as a village.
+On the road from Limerick to Askeaton, Mungret is an attractive village that is quickly being absorbed into the city as a suburb.
 Mungret, Co Limerick, has a large, historic monastic site, and is also known for the former Jesuit college that still dominates the skyline.